ericbeland/enhanced_errors/README.md

 You also can't just print out all the data, because it's too big.
 You want to know what the data was the cause of the error.
 Ideally, without long instrument-re-run-fix loops.
 If your logging didn't capture the data, normally, you'd be stuck.

-* **Debug** a complex application erroring deep in the stack when you can't tell where the error originates
+* **Debug** a complex application erroring deep in the stack when you can't tell where the error originates.

-* **Faster TDD** - Often, you won't have to re-run to see an error--you can go straight to the fix.

 * **Faster CI -> Fix loop**.
 When a bug happens in CI, usually there's a step where you first reproduce it locally.
   EnhancedErrors can help you skip that step.

-* **Faster debugging**.
+* **Faster TDD**.
 In general, you can skip the add-instrumentation step and jump to the fix.
+Usually, you won't have to re-run to see an error.

 * **Heisenbugs** - bugs that disappear when you try to debug them.
 EnhancedErrors can help you capture the data that causes the bug before it disappears.

 * **Unknown Unknowns** - you can't pre-emptively log variables from failure cases you never imagined.

 * **Cron jobs** and **daemons** - when it fails for unknown reasons at 4am, check the log and fix--it probably has what you need.
+Note that

 ## Installation